alexmanno/pipeline-remix/README.md

 ### State

-State is an object that implements `StateInterface` and can store all kind of data.
+State is an object that implements `StateInterface` and can store any kind of data.
 For example in a web application it can store `Request` and `Response`.

 Ex.